Qualifications

 This was a one year research degree which was started as part of a three year PhD programme.
 Towards the end of the first year there were two options:

-I decided at the end of the first year that I did not want to continue and was assessed for an MPhil.
-This was a personal decision as I was not enjoying the research.
+I decided before the end of the first year that I did not want to continue and was assessed for an MPhil.
+This was a personal decision as I was not enjoying the research and preferred to move into the private sector with a full time job.

-The primary output, which formed my assessment, was a 32,000 word thesis.
+The primary output, which formed my assessment, was a 32,000 word thesis entitled Human Centred Event Linking.
 The research also involved conducting three online experiments and analysing the results.

 I successfully defended my thesis in a viva and only had to make minor corrections requested by the two examiners (this is standard - it is very unusual to have a thesis accepted with no corrections).